Greece gets new EU aid, declares "Grexit" era dead

 Continued IMF involvement is vital for several EU creditor nations, including Germany, the bloc's biggest paymaster.

-Of the immediate aid, some 16 billion euros will go towards recapitalization and resolution of Greece's teetering banks, 11.3 billion to finance the debt buyback and 7 billion for budget financing.
+Of the immediate aid, some 16 billion euros will go towards recapitalisation and resolution of Greece's teetering banks, 11.3 billion to finance the debt buyback and 7 billion for budget financing.

-A further 7.2 billion euros will flow next month to buttress Greek banks and the remaining 7.6 billion will be paid in monthly installments when the conditions are met.
+A further 7.2 billion euros will flow next month to buttress Greek banks and the remaining 7.6 billion will be paid in monthly instalments when the conditions are met.

 While the government voiced relief at the long-awaited Brussels decision, anti-bailout radicals and ordinary Greeks belittled or dismissed it.